-Designing your house is important if you want a pleasant home to live in.
+This objective is important if you want a pleasant home to live in and enjoy.
 It is even better if your house is filled with unique and customized decorations.
 It makes the place really your home.

 Some letters might be challenging to mould like the letters J, O, and P. But we trust that you are up for it! :)

 - Concrete or cement

 - Rubber gloves

 - Bucket or pot (for mixing the concrete)

 - Cardboard (for making the mould)